Phone: +44(0) 1248 383073

 Ama’s main research interest is in Public Procurement law and policy, with particular focus on:

 - International and national regulation of contemporary procurement techniques and processes, including electronic procurement tools;

 - Regulatory procurement reforms and impacts on end-users of public contracts; and

 Papers and Conference presentations

-- “e-Procurement and Framework Agreements”, presented at the Bureau of Public Procurement Conference, Nigeria, August 2016;
+- “Implementation of e-Procurement in Nigeria – Opportunities and Challenges an”, presented at the Bureau of Public Procurement Conference, Nigeria, 28 August 2016.
+(Invited speaker);

 - “e-Procurement in Regulated Procurement: comparative experiences from selected African Countries”, Lagos State Public Procurement Journal, July 2016;

 - “e-Procurement and e-Auctions in the UK”, presented at the European eProcurement Conference in Ostrava, The Czech Republic, 5th November 2015;

 - “Mandatory e-Procurement in The United Kingdom: Governance Issues and Related Challenges”, Paper presented at the Reform of the Public Procurement Law, Public Utilities Sector and PPP, Lodz University Poland, 9th October 2015;